-Serving as your company’s online voice, your social media manager is expected to handle your day-to-day social media posts, replies, and overall content strategy.
+Your social media manager is expected to handle your day-to-day social media posts, replies, and overall social media strategy.
 This means they will have to be intimately familiar with your brand to ensure consistent messaging and communication.
-Our article guides you through the process of hiring a social media manager—from deciding what type of worker to hire to making an offer—so your company can fill this key role in no time.

-No more searching through unqualified candidate resumes.
-Toptal vets and delivers the top social media managers already pre-qualified and ready to start work.
+If you don’t want to waste time searching through unqualified candidate resumes, consider Toptal.
+It vets and delivers the top social media managers who are already pre-qualified and ready to start work.
 Choose from hourly, part-time, or full-time paid on a weekly basis.
-Sign up for your free trial today!
+Sign up for your free two-week trial today!

-Step 1: Determine the Type of Social Media Manager You Need & Salary
+Step 1: Determine the Specialty Area You Need & Salary

-Every social media manager should have at least some marketing experience.
-To determine the type you should hire, consider what you’ll need your social media manager to focus on.
-Some of the most common specialty areas include:
+To find and hire social media manager candidates for your business, you should first determine the type you should recruit.
+Aside from marketing, consider what you’ll need your social media manager to focus on.
+Some of the most common specialty areas include the following:

 - Advertising